cloudify-cosmo/getcloudify.org/guide/3.0/quickstart-openstack.md

 # Before You Begin

 It is recommended that you try the [standalone tutorial](quickstart.html) first to get yourself familiar with Cloudify and its concepts.
 Also, to complete this tutorial you'll need to have an OpenStack cloud environment and credentials.
-Cloudify defaults to [HP Cloud](http://www.hpcloud.com/) endpoint URLs, so the easiest would be to [setup an account on the HP Helion Cloud](https://horizon.hpcloud.com/).

 # Step by Step Walkthrough